Menditect/documentation/docs/refguide/Teststep/3-change.md

 ### Add a Change Object Teststep

-- Navigate to the Test Suite and select the Automatic Test Case that you want to create a Teststep in.
-- Click "*+ Object*" to create an Object Teststep.
-- Enter a name and Select 'Change' for the Action.
-- Select an entity.
-- Click "Insert before selected" to add the Teststep before the selected one, or "Insert after selected" to add the Teststep after the selected one.
-If there are no Teststeps in the Test Case yet, it does not matter.
+There are two ways to add a Change Object teststep.
+The first one is quicker:

+1. Click on the "..." button on the Teststep that returns the object that you want to change, and choose "*+ Change output*".
-- Now, select the object that needs to be changed, from a previous Teststep.
-This could be a Create or Retrieve Teststep but also a Microflow Teststep that returns an object.
+2. - Select the Test Case that you want to create a Teststep in<br/>- Click "*+ Teststep*" and Click "*+ Change*" to add a Change Object Teststep.<br/>- Select an entity.
+You can search by name.<br/>- Select the previous Teststep that returns the object that needs to be changed.
+This could be a Create, Change or Retrieve Teststep but also a Microflow Teststep that returns an object.

+From there:
 - Select [Attribute Values](../attribute-value) that you want to use and enter a value.
 - Click '+Add' for each association that you want to set.
 Use the <i class="fa-empty-set"></i> "Set empty" button to clear the association.
 Note that multiple values can only be set for both way reference set (many to many) associations.
+- *Alternatively* you can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill with values from database"!
+- Click on the "Save" button.

 Note that not checking an Attribute Value in a Change Object Teststep will leave the value unchanged for that attribute.
 Checking an Attribute Value but not entering a value will make the value empty for all datatypes except the String datatype.
 A String attribute will be given the zero-length value ('').